mamontov-cpp/dukpp-03/README.md

 typedef dukpp03::setter<Context> setter;
 typedef dukpp03::ClassBinding<Context> ClassBinding;
 ```
-...and we are ready to start binding functions and classes.
+... and we are ready to start binding functions and classes.

 ### Binding classes and structures to be used in JavaScript